abhisheksinghautomotive/automotive-devops-platform/docs/progress-tracking.md

 Status: Living document (keep concise and practical)
 Date: 2025-10-13

----

 ## 1) Core Principles
-- Issue-first: No work without an open GitHub Issue.
-Every commit/PR links to it.
-- One thing at a time: Exactly one active feature branch unless the current task is blocked and the block reason is logged.
-- Concept → Implementation → Refinement → Interview: Close concept before starting code.
-Each issue has one phase.
-- Pseudocode before code: Any non-trivial logic gets a short pseudocode artifact first.
-- Small, visible steps: Each issue produces one concrete artifact (doc, table, pseudocode, code change, or metric snapshot).

----

 ## 2) Daily Flow (Checklist)
 1. Choose your ONE active issue for today (phase:concept or phase:implementation).